lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ## Building `validateMeasurement` with `isBetween`

 Now we have written our little validation framework (well, two functions), it's time to validate the patient weight.
 We will build a `validateMeasurement` function using `isBetween` and `required`.

-Since we are supporting imperial and metric, we will be passing the constraints as an argument - dealing with which one is selected will be later on, in the UI layer.
-We will want three tests: the happy path, when the value is valid, a test for a null value, and for a value outside the constraints.
-I don't feel the need to add tests for all the cases like we did with `isBetween`, since we already tested that.
+Since we are supporting imperial and metric, we will be passing the constraints as an argument.
+Dealing with which one is selected will be done later on, in the UI layer.

+There are three scenarios to consider:

+1. The happy path when the value is valid.
+2. The value is null/undefined.
+3. The value is outside the constraints.

+I don't feel the need to add tests for all the cases like we did with `isBetween`, since we already tested that thoroughly.

 ```js
 import {